Wagon Wheel (song): Popularity

+Bans

 The song has been performed so often live at venues and events that some actually discourage its performance.
 At the Swampfire Sessions, Cranford states: "We banned it.
 (We) literally put signs up that said 'Absolutely No Wagon Wheel.'"
-The New England Americana Festival sells a shirt with an image of a wagon wheel with a line through it—creating a "no 'Wagon Wheel' zone"—and "hipster bar owners 'ban' it."
+The New England Americana Festival sells a shirt with an image of a wagon wheel with a line through it — creating a "no 'Wagon Wheel' zone".